-For the purposes of paragraph (m), net assets must have an aggregate realizable value, before taxes, but after deduction of the corresponding liabilities, that are more than \$25 000 000 in Canadian dollars or an equivalent amount in another currency.
+For the purposes of paragraph (m), net assets must have an aggregate realizable value, before taxes, but after deduction of the corresponding liabilities, that are more than \$25 000 000 in Canadian dollars or an equivalent amount in another currency as shown on its last financial statements.
+"Net assets" under this paragraph is calculated as total assets minus total liabilities.
 Unlike in paragraph (o), assets considered for the purposes of paragraphs (m) are not limited to "financial assets".